anvie/android-gethub-client/README.md

 Gethub is lightweight scalable chat engine server.
 This is Gethub client example for Android.

-Work for Gethub version 0.0.10 or latest.
+Tested and working using Gethub version 0.0.10.

 Included Gethub Client Library
 ================================